stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 ## Interactions contributing to coevolution are not more spatially consistent

-Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14;
+Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14; @troj15].
+This can happen, for example, when one of the partner is able to forage for optimal resources [@betts15].
-@troj15].
 Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
 If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for coevolution at the continental scale.
 Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more spatially consistent (Fig. 3).
 This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (extant) ecological processes.

 ## The contribution of interactions to coevolution is consistent across scales